 As promised in my One Room Challenge reveal, here is the tutorial on how to add a little twist to your shelving unit using fabric.
 I first saw the idea of decorating the back of your shelves at A House Full of Sunshine.
 However, she used a stencil to create the pattern on the back.
 During the One Room Challenge, I saw another example from Winder and Main, and she used a shower curtain for her backing.
 Clever, right?
 I’m sure there are multiple options for how you could pull off this look (I also thought wallpaper…), but I’ll tell you how I ended up doing the shelving unit for our powder room.

-Here’s What You’ll Need to Spruce Up Your Shelving Unit
+What You Need to Decorate A Shelving Unit With Fabric

 - Outdoor Fabric- See some options below.
 I chose an outdoor fabric as it was much more durable than other types of fabric.
 You want your fabric piece to be at least an inch wider than your shelf backing all the way around.

 - Adhesive Spray– There are options when it comes to adhesives sprays.
 You can get one that will permanently hold things in place, or you can get a tacky spray that will allow you to remove/reposition your fabric.
-The choice is really yours.
-I chose to go with one that I could remove/reposition because that way I can change out the fabric, and if I make a mistake when applying the fabric, no worries, I can remove and reposition the whole thing without much effort.
+The choice is yours.
+I chose to go with one that I could remove/reposition because that way I can change out the fabric in the future; or… if I make a mistake when applying the fabric, no worries, I can remove and reposition the whole thing without much effort.

 - Binder Clips

 - Nails & Hammer

-Start by ironing your fabric if it’s at all wrinkly.
-Remove the backing to your shelving unit and secure your fabric of choice to the backing with binder clips.
-This helps keep the fabric straight while you’re gluing it down.
+Start by ironing your fabric to remove any wrinkles.
+Then remove the backing of your shelving unit and secure your fabric of choice to the backing with binder clips.
+This keeps the fabric straight while you’re gluing it down.
 Keep in mind that your fabric should to be about 1/2″ longer/wider than your shelf backing on all the sides.